callbackwomen/callback-women-rails/CRITERIA.md

 ## Screening
-CallbackWomen promotes CFPs for nearly 1000 conferences per year.
+CallbackWomen promotes CFPs for more than 1000 conferences per year.
 At this time it is not possible to pre-screen all CFPs for eligiblity.
 So occasionally an ineligible one is promoted by accident.
 When you notice a mistake, do ping [@callbackwomen](https://twitter.com/callbackwomen) on Twitter.
 Thanks!